jcearnal/headache_tracker_pwa/README.md

 This PWA is built using HTML, CSS (Materialize Framework), and JavaScript.
 It incorporates core PWA features, such as:

-- **Service Worker**: Caches essential assets to ensure offline access to the app.
+- **Service Worker**:
+  - A service worker is registered to enable offline access and caching of essential assets.
+  - It implements a caching strategy to store resources like HTML, CSS, JavaScript, and images, ensuring that the app remains functional without an internet connection.
+  - The service worker intercepts network requests and serves cached assets when offline, providing a smooth user experience.

+- **Manifest**:
-- **Manifest**: Allows users to install the app on their devices.
+  - The `manifest.json` file contains metadata about the app, allowing users to install it on their devices.
-- **Responsive Design**: The app adjusts to different screen sizes, from mobile phones to desktops.
+  - Key properties include:
+    - **name**: The full name of the app, displayed on the user's home screen.
+    - **short_name**: A shorter version of the name for the home screen icon.
+    - **icons**: Specifies different sizes of icons for various devices, ensuring a responsive design.
+    - **start_url**: Defines the starting point of the app when launched from the home screen.
+    - **display**: Set to `standalone` to make the app look like a native application.

 ## How to Use